Christine Daaé: Films

 Another adaptation was produced in 1974 by 20th Century Fox, who moved the event to New York and significantly altered the story to be more Faustian.
 This film was released as Phantom of the Paradise, with Jessica Harper in the Christine-esque role of Phoenix, and William Finley as the eponymous Phantom.

 The 1989 version, Jill Schoelen played Christine opposite Robert Englund in the title role.

-In 1998, Italian horror film director Dario Argento cast his daughter Asia Argento as Christine.
+In 1998, Italian horror film director Dario Argento cast his daughter Asia as Christine.

-Most recently, in 2004, Joel Schumacher produced a film version inspired by the musical of Andrew Lloyd Webber.
+In 2004, Joel Schumacher produced a film version inspired by the musical of Andrew Lloyd Webber.
 This iteration starred Gerard Butler and Emmy Rossum as the Phantom and Christine.
-Originally, there was already a filming based on the musical in the early 1990s, with the main actors of the premiere: Michael Crawford as the phantom and Sarah Brightman as Christine.
+Originally, there was already a filming based on the musical in the early 1990s, with Michael Crawford and Sarah Brightman reprising their roles from the stage production as the Phantom and Christine.
 Brightman was married to Lloyd Webber at the time, but shortly before the planned pre-production the marriage was dissolved and the filming was cancelled.